-There have been no other changes to accounting policies.
-They are the same as those applied by the Banking Group in the Disclosure Statement for the year ended 31 December 2011.
+All other accounting policies have not changed and are the same as those applied by the Banking Group in the Disclosure Statement for the year ended 31 December 2012.
+The nature and effects of the changes have been minimal to nil in relation to the adoption of the above standards and amendments.